Are you keen to find your first freelance writing job, or get started as a freelance health writer, but have no idea how to begin?

 - Referrals from other freelancers

-The hidden job market is a key theme that emerged when I spoke to ten successful freelance health writers about how they found their first clients.
+The hidden job market is a key theme that emerged when I spoke to ten successful freelance health writers about how to find your first freelance writing job and clients.

 The first client stories of these diverse freelancers clearly demonstrate that there are many pathways to freelance success.
 No two journeys are the same, and I hope you find these anecdotes as interesting and inspiring as I did!

-“It happened by accident … I saw an interesting job posting for a healthcare content editor and decided to apply.”
+“It happened by accident … I found my first freelance writing job via an interesting job posting for a healthcare content editor and decided to apply.”

 Lisa Buffington is an experienced healthcare ghost blogger and web writer based in Mechanicsburg, Pennsylvania.
 As the owner of Buffington Editorial Services, Lisa specialises in blogging and writing web content for hospitals and health systems.

-Lisa admits she found her first health writing client by accident.
+Lisa admits that it is possible to find your first freelance writing job by accident.
 “I was working at a full-time, non-healthcare-related job and was looking for a way to transition to being a work-from-home mom so I could spend more time with my kids,” she said.

 “A journalist by trade, I subscribed to a freelance job board and started looking for writing jobs.
 I saw an interesting job posting for a healthcare content editor and decided to apply.
 The client gave me a couple of editing assignments and asked if I wanted to try writing some web pages and blogs.